google/digitalbuildings/ontology/docs/building_config.md

     represents this entity.
 *   **Code:** The human readable identifier for the entity.
 This should be unique in document scope.
 *   **cloud_device_id:** the cloud device numeric id from the cloud iot registry.
 A server-generated device numeric ID.
 The device numeric ID is automatically created by Cloud IoT Core; it's globally unique and not editable.
-To view a device numeric ID, go to the [Device details page](https://cloud.google.com/iot/docs/how-tos/devices#getting_device_details).
+To view a device numeric ID, go to the [Device ids page(https://cloud.google.com/iot/docs/concepts/devices#device_identifiers).
 This field is mandatory when a translation exists.
 *   **Connections:** Used to specify connections from other entities (sources) pointing to this entity, with connection types.
 Entities are keys and cannot be repeated.
 Values are one or more connections, specified as a single